PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 1. 1 hand
 =========
-This is selected if the sign only involved one hand, regardless of movement, contact etc.
+Select this if the sign only involved one hand, regardless of movement, contact etc.

 - "The hand moves" is selected if the hand is involved in either a perceptual shape [`NORTH <https://asl-lex.org/visualization/?sign=north>`_] or a joint-specific movement [`APPLE <https://asl-lex.org/visualization/?sign=apple>`_] **also includes finger spelled signs?** if yes, give example.